-(Wilmington, De 19808) Yesterday (Apr 14) at approximately 8:45 p.m., officers from the New Castle County Division of Police were dispatched to the 500 block of Milltown Road, near the community of Cedarcrest, in reference to a motor vehicle crash involving a bicycle.
+(Wilmington, DE 19808) Last night (July 21) at approximately 9:30 p.m., patrol officers from the New Castle County Division of Police were dispatched to the area of Pike Creek Road just west of Forsythia Drive for the report of a pedestrian that had been struck by a motor vehicle.

 When the officers arrived at the scene, they learned that a 2008 Nissan Rogue was traveling on Pike Creek Road heading eastbound when it struck a 52-year-old male pedestrian.
 The 18-year-old female driver of the Rogue remained at the scene and was interviewed by the officers.
 The 52-year-old male was pronounced dead at the scene.